TengMCing/PhD/Thesis/04-chap4.html.md

 #### Visual Signal Strength Prediction

 Visual signal strength, as discussed in @sec-second-paper, estimates the distance between the input residual plot and a theoretically good  residual plot.
 It can be defined in various ways, much like different methods for measuring the distance between two points.
-This will not impact the `autovi` workflow as long as the provided Keras model can predict the intended measure.
+This will not impact the `autovi` infrastructure as long as the provided Keras model can predict the intended measure.

 There are several ways to obtain visual signal strength from the checker, with the most direct being the `vss()` method.
 By default, this method predicts the visual signal strength for the true residual plot.
 If a `ggplot` or a `data.frame`, such as null residuals generated by the `null_method()`, is explicitly provided, the method will use that input to predict visual signal strength accordingly.
 Note that if a `ggplot` is provided, auxiliary inputs must be supplied manually via the `auxiliary` argument, as we assume that auxiliary variables can not be computed directly from a `ggplot`.